FrancisVila/MFT_convert/content/en/docs/SecureTransport/Appliance_Guide/Axway_Appliance_SAN_card/Setting_up_SuSE_Linux_Enterprise_HA_OCFS2/F_Configure_first_node.md

     Device /dev/disk/by-id/dm-name-360014056e1d398a52894c8e99d7de877-part1 is initialized.

--   Use `-4` option to specify the <span class="Emphasis">msgwait</span> timeout.
+-   Use `-4` option to specify the timeout.
 In the example above, it is set to 180 seconds.

--   Use `-1` option to specify the <span class="Emphasis">watchdog</span> timeout.
+-   Use `-1` option to specify the timeout.
 In the example above, it is set to 90 seconds.
 The minimum allowed value for the emulated watchdog is 15 seconds.

 -   You may use the following formula for timeout configuration: